Your Ultimate Guide to Pelvic Floor Physical Therapy

 Urinary Leakage During Pregnancy

-Pelvic floor physical therapy can help pregnant people who are suffering from pregnancy-related incontinence or urinary leakage.
+In the following section I will explain a bit more how pelvic floor physical therapy can help people who are suffering from pregnancy-related incontinence, or urinary leakage.

-The increase in urination frequency can weaken the pelvic floor muscles, and when pelvic floor muscles are weakened, they can become more prone to leaking.
+An increase in urination frequency can weaken the pelvic floor muscles, and weakened pelvic floor muscles are more prone to leaking.

 Back Pain During Pregnancy